CAMPUS MINISTRY ADDITIONAL OFFERINGS

-Each day opens with prayer: Each day at Mercy High School begins with morning prayer that all students hear.
-This prayer is also broadcast to the Mercy parents, staff alumni and friends all over the world via e-mail, so we are praying together the same prayers each day.
-Each prayer is unique and chosen for the day and season some are even written by students and staff .
+Each day opens and closes with prayer: Each day at Mercy High School begins with morning prayer and ends with afternoon prayer that all students hear.
+This prayer is also broadcast to the Mercy parents, staff alumnae and friends all over the world via e-mail, so we are praying together the same prayers each day.
+Each prayer is unique and chosen for the day and season some are even written by students and staff.
 The focus of prayer every Monday is the school mission statement accompanied by Catherine McAuley’s Suscipe.

 Baggot Street Speaker Series

-Campus Ministry provides a sit down lunch banquet and guest speaker connected to themes of faith, justice and Sisters of Mercy critical concerns.
+Campus Ministry provides a sit down lunch and guest speaker connected to themes of faith, justice and Sisters of Mercy Critical Concerns.

 Critical Concerns Prayer Services

-This year we are providing a prayer service connected to each of the sisters of Mercy Critical concerns and have timed them to correspond to international days (Earth Day, International day of nonviolence, Women’s history month etc..)
+Prayer service connected to each of the Sisters of Mercy Critical Concerns and have timed them to correspond to international days (Earth Day, International day of nonviolence, Women’s history month etc..)